Barbara Ann Teer: Schools and cadre trainings

+Real estate

-Her unwavering commitment to exploring African artistic expression was complemented by the belief that artists should also be owners/entrepreneurs within the communities where they live, work and serve.
-Teer viewed artistic expression and ownership as a formidable power source for generating social and political change.
-In that vein, she purchased a city block of property in Central Harlem on a major business corridor at 125th Street and Fifth Avenue.
+She purchased a city block of property in Central Harlem on a major business corridor at 125th Street and Fifth Avenue.
 The National Black Theatre was the sponsoring developer for a 64,000 sqft real estate project that became the first revenue-generating Black Theatre Arts Complex in the country.

-Honors

-For her decades of inspiration and cultural advocacy, Teer was the recipient of an Honorary Doctorate of Law degree from the University of Rochester and an Honorary Doctorate of Humane Letters degree from the University of Southern Illinois.

 Personal life

 Teer had an early marriage to actor Godfrey Cambridge (1962–65).
-After that union ended, she had two children with Michael Adeyemi Lythcott: Michael F. "Omi" Lythcott and Barbara A. "Sade" Lythcott, CEO of The National Black Theatre.
+After that union ended, she had two children with Michael Adeyemi Lythcott: Michael F. "Omi" Lythcott and Barbara A. "Sade" Lythcott, CEO of the National Black Theatre.

+Teer died in Harlem of natural causes on July 21, 2008, aged 71.